freenas/freenas-docs/userguide/services.rst

 For the initial backend configuration, click :menuselection:`Services --> Asigra DS-System`.
-When prompted to choose the :guilabel:`Base Filesystem`, select the dataset to store the Asigra backups then click :guilabel:`OK`.
-The system automatically creates the required database entries and starts the service.
+When prompted to choose the :guilabel:`Base Filesystem`, select the dataset to store the Asigra backups, then click :guilabel:`OK`.
+Any required database entries are created and the service is started. the required database entries and starts the service.

 .. note:: Asigra DS-Operator requires a working installation of